SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ### status reporting
 The authors of the Agile Manifesto wrote that [working software is the primary measure of progress](https://agilemanifesto.org/principles.html).
 Scrum emphasizes the empirical over the theoretical.
 At the *Sprint Review* everyone sees the real product itself, not a report about it.

+I still have Ken's slide that said "The Scrum Master has no authority."
 For more about Scrum Master responsibilities, please see the [Example Scrum Master's Checklist](https://scrummasterchecklist.org).

 ## The Sprint Backlog Is For the Team (Developers), Not For Surveillance